CMU-SAFARI/RawHash/README.md

 ## Potential issues you may encounter during mapping

 It is possible that your reads in fast5 files are compressed with the [VBZ compression](https://github.com/nanoporetech/vbz_compression) from Nanopore.
 Then you have to download the proper HDF5 plugin from [here](https://github.com/nanoporetech/vbz_compression/releases) and make sure it can be found by your HDF5 library:

 ```bash
 export HDF5_PLUGIN_PATH=/path/to/hdf5/plugins/lib
 ```

-If you have conda you can simply install the following package (`ont_vbz_hdf_plugin`) in your environment and use rawhash while the environment is active:
+If you have conda you can simply install the following package (`ont_vbz_hdf_plugin`) in your environment and use rawhash2 while the environment is active:

 ```bash
 conda install ont_vbz_hdf_plugin